 - Cache stability, - Maintenance cycles. - 7.6.2.2 Each IO stream shall issue each IO request synchronously, with each subsequent IO request issued immediately following the completion of its predecessor. - 7.6.2.3 The SUT CONDITIONING TEST shall begin when the first request from the IO streams is issued by the benchmark driver.
-The duration of the SUT CONDITIONING TEST shall be disclosed. - 7.6.2.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than minimum number of IO requests serviced by an IO stream. - 7.6.2.5 The TEST SPONSOR shall assure that all tape/optical drives are accessed at some time during the SUT CONDITIONING TEST. - 7.6.2.6 The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of tape/optical drives made available to the benchmark driver by the SUT. - 7.6.2.7 The SUT CONDITIONING TEST shall consist of two phases, each lasting for a minimum of 7 minutes.
+The duration of the SUT CONDITIONING TEST shall be disclosed.

+- 7.6.2.4 The benchmark driver shall uniformly distribute the required IO requests among the IO streams, such that the maximum number of IO requests serviced by an IO stream is no more than 10% greater than minimum number of IO requests serviced by an IO stream. - 7.6.2.5 The TEST SPONSOR shall ensure that all tape/optical drives are accessed at some time during the SUT CONDITIONING TEST. - 7.6.2.6 The benchmark driver shall initiate a number of independent IO streams equal to or greater than the number of tape/optical drives made available to the benchmark driver by the SUT. - 7.6.2.7 The SUT CONDITIONING TEST shall consist of two phases, each lasting for a minimum of seven minutes.
 The duration of each phase shall be disclosed.
-If the duration of either test phase is longer than the 7 minutes, the TEST SPONSOR shall designate the final 7 minutes of that test phase as the MEASUREMENT INTERVAL for that test phase.
+If the duration of either test phase is longer than the 7 minutes, the TEST SPONSOR shall designate the final 7 minutes of that test phase as the MEASUREMENT INTERVAL for that test phase. - 7.6.2.8 The TEST SPONSOR shall ensure that all tape/optical drives are: - Loaded prior to the SUT CONDITIONING TEST - Rewound between the two phases of the SUT CONDITIONING TEST - Rewound at the end of the SUT CONDITIONING TEST